Henry Walker (rugby union)

-Henry Walker (born 10 March 1998) is an English rugby union player who currently plays for Gloucester in the Premiership Rugby as a hooker.
+Henry Walker (born 10 March 1998) is an English rugby union player who currently plays for Northampton Saints in the Premiership Rugby as a hooker.

 He first played for Old Shillians RFC at age six.
 He has represented England U16s and U17s, captained at Bromsgrove School and won trophies in the U13 age group at the Millfield Sevens and the Rosslyn Park tournament.
 He also represented England U18s in a test series held in South Africa back in 2016.